 The UM/UIM coverage covers a variety of accidents involving a motor vehicle, as long as there has been a physical contact with the uninsured vehicle or a phantom vehicle caused another vehicle to wreck without actual contact (e.g., hit and run accidents, accidents caused by objects falling off of another vehicle, accidents caused by blown truck tires on highway, accidents caused when a vehicle is forced off the road to avoid a head-on collision, etc.).

 The UM/UIM coverage may be stacking or non-stacking.
-Although non-staking UM costs at least 20% less than stacking UM, stacking UM provides 2 valuable benefits non-stacking UM does not, such as stacking UM allows the insured to add the UM limits of two or more vehicles together for any one accident and it covers the insured in any vehicle (non-stacking UM provides coverage only for the vehicle on which the UM premium is paid).
+Although non-staking UM costs at least 20% less than stacking UM, stacking UM provides 2 valuable benefits that non-stacking UM coverage does not.
+First, unlike non-stacking UM, stacking UM allows the insured to add the UM limits of two or more vehicles together for any one accident.
+Second, stacking UM covers the insured in any vehicle, whereas non-stacking UM provides coverage only for the vehicle on which the UM premium is paid.

 Finally, the UM/UIM coverage covers not only the named insured, but also the named insured’s resident relatives when injured in the insured vehicle, someone else’s vehicle, or as a pedestrian.
 The UM/UIM coverage also covers permissive users or passengers in the insured vehicle, in addition to their own UM/UIM coverage.